neco-/zen2han/README.md

 zen2han
 =======

-vim script to convert Zenkaku to Hankaku.
+Vim script to convert Zenkaku to Hankaku using perl.
+You can also use in vim without +perl.

 ----
 settings:

-    " install path
+    " install path (in .vimrc)
     let g:zen2han_path = $HOME . "/.vim/bundle/zen2han"

 ----